MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-metric-fl.md

 # series_metric_fl()

+The `series_metric_fl()` funtion selects and retrieves time series of metrics ingested to Azure Data Explorer using the [Prometheus](https://prometheus.io/) monitoring system.
+This function assumes the data stored in Azure Data Explorer is structured following the [Prometheus data model](https://prometheus.io/docs/concepts/data_model/).
+Specifically, each record contains:
+ * timestamp
+ * metric name
+ *metric value
-The function `series_metric_fl()` selects and retrieves time series of metrics ingested to ADX by [Prometheus](https://prometheus.io/) monitoring system.
-The function assumes the data is stored in ADX table that is structured following [Prometheus data model](https://prometheus.io/docs/concepts/data_model/).
-Specifically, each record contains timestamp, metric name, metric value, and variable set of labels (`key:value` pairs).
-Prometheus defines a time series by its metric name and distinct set of labels.
-Retrieval of sets of time series is done using [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), Prometheus query language, by specifying metric name and time series selector, which is a set of labels.
+ * a variable set of labels (`key:value` pairs)

+ Prometheus defines a time series by its metric name and a distinct set of labels.
+Retrieval of sets of time series is done using [Prometheus Query Language (PromQL)](https://prometheus.io/docs/prometheus/latest/querying/basics/).
+PromQL specifies metric name and time series selector, which is a set of labels.

 > [!NOTE]
 > * `series_metric_fl()` is a [UDF (user-defined function)](../query/functions/user-defined-functions.md).
 For more information, see [usage](#usage).